 On February 12, 2013, the REIT entered into a credit agreement with a Canadian chartered bank to obtain a \$5,000 floating rate revolving credit facility (the "Credit Facility").
-The Credit Facility bears interest on cash advances at 225 basis points per annum over the floating banker's acceptance rate or 100 basis points over prime rate to be determined on the date the facility is drawn down.
+The Credit Facility bears interest on cash advances at 225 basis points per annum over the floating banker's acceptance rate or 100 basis points over prime rate to be determined on the date the Credit Facility is drawn down.
 The Credit Facility expires on February 12, 2015.
-As at June 30, 2013, no amounts were drawn on the Credit Facility.
+As at September 30, 2013, \$200 was drawn on the Credit Facility.
 The revolving Credit Facility is secured by a first charge on the Miramichi Property.